CALL NOW (03) 5562 9100

 How long does it take for my claim to be accepted?

-If you have more than 10 days incapacity, the employer has to forward your claim to their insurer of the Victorian WorkCover Authority (VWA) within 10 days.
-They then have 28 days to notify you in writing whether your claim in accepted or rejected.
+If you have more than 10 days incapacity, the employer has to forward your claim to their insurer of the Victorian WorkCover Authority (WorkSafe) within 10 days.
+They then have 28 days to notify you in writing whether your claim is accepted or rejected.

 Do I have to speak with an investigator?

-What should I do if my claim is rejected or I disagree with a decision made by VWA?
+What should I do if my claim is rejected or I disagree with a decision made by WorkSafe?

-You have 60 days from the date of receiving the decision in writing to loge a request for conciliation with the Accident Compensation Conciliation Service.
-This is a conference which you, the employer and VWA attend to try and resolve the matter.
+You have 60 days from the date of receiving the decision in writing to lodge a request for conciliation with the Workplace Injury Commission.
+This is a conference which you, the employer and WorkSafe attend to try and resolve the matter.
 You should obtain legal advice in this regard.

-Do I have to attend medical examination arranged by the VAW/Insurer?
+Do I have to attend medical examination arranged by the Insurer?

 Yes, the VWA/Insurer will reimburse you reasonable travel expenses including food, taxis and train.
 If you attend by car you can claim $0.28 pre kilometre travelled.
-In some circumstances overnight accommodation can be paid if prior approval is obtained fro the VWA/Insurer.
+In some circumstances overnight accommodation can be paid if prior approval is obtained from the Insurer.

 Do I still receive payments if my employer can't find me suitable employment?